ncherkas/code-challenge-hc/README.md

 _Code Challenge for the Hazelcast Cloud_

 ## Architecture and implementation details
-Architecture is consists of the multiple layers working on top of the K8S API:
+The architecture consists of multiple layers working on top of the K8S API:
 ```
                         REST API consumers
                                 |